jeblundell/multiplyr/cran-comments.md

 ## Test environments
-* Local Linux (Debian) build, R 3.2.2
+* Linux (Debian stretch/sid x32), R 3.2.2
-* Local Linux (Debian) build, R-devel r70617
+* Linux (Debian stretch/sid x32), R-devel r70617

-All checks run with options --as-cran --run-donttest and with all suggested and required packages installed.
+* win-builder (x86_64-w64-mingw32), R-devel r70617
+* OS X (Darwin 13.4 x64), R 3.3.0

+Linux build options: --as-cran --run-dontrun --run-donttest

+OS X build options: --as-cran --no-manual.

 ## R CMD check results
+### ERRORs
-There were no ERRORs or WARNINGs.
+There were no ERRORs on all builds as outlined above.

+The OS X build produces ERRORs when the check is run with --run-donttest due to several of the examples not specifying how many cores to allocate.
+The default is to allocate parallel::detectCores()-1 cores and the errors are due to an attempt to spawn 7 R processes.

+### WARNINGs
+There were no WARNINGs for all builds

+### NOTEs
 There will be a NOTE due to this being a first submission of the package.

-There is a note for the non-standard directory 'man-roxygen'.
+There is a NOTE for the non-standard directory 'man-roxygen'.
 I make use of roxygen2's templates for documentation, so this is unavoidable.

-There is 1 NOTE that repeats "no visible binding for global variable", which is spurious as those expressions are not executed in this instance of R; the expressions are passed along to the relevant node via clusterEvalQ and executed there, where there is a binding.
+There is a NOTE that repeats "no visible binding for global variable", which is spurious as those expressions are not executed in this instance of R; the expressions are passed along to the relevant node via clusterEvalQ and executed there, where there is a binding.

-## Best practice
-All tests are run with a cluster started with parallel::makeCluster(2)

-I understand that it is preferred that functions do not do modification in place and instead return a new, modified value of some operation.
-This package deviates from that practice since the whole point is that underlying data is a shared memory object: I hope this is made clearer by its implementation as a reference class.
+The OS X build had 2 additional NOTEs due to absence of pandoc and GhostScript on the test machine.

 ## Downstream dependencies
-No downstream dependencies
+No downstream dependencies due to this being the first submission